88-degrees/Book-of-Changes/appendix02s1.md

 The subject of line 4 naturally recurs to the correlate in line 1.
 He is the natural helper in the case, and he has the ability.

-272:IV 'The spring here issuing forth' is different from the defile with a stream in it, in the explanation of the Thwan; different moreover from 'rain,' mentioned also as the phenomenon which is the natural symbol of Khan.
+272:IV 'The spring here issuing forth' is different from the defile with a stream in it, in the explanation of the [**Tuàn**](https://en.wikipedia.org/wiki/Ten_Wings); different moreover from 'rain,' mentioned also as the phenomenon which is the natural symbol of Khan.
 The presence of water, however, is common to the three.
 But the water of the spring, or of the stream, would flow away from the hill, and not be stopped by it; as an emblem therefore of the ignorance and inexperience denoted by Măng it is not suitable.
 Kû Hsî says that 'the water of a spring is sure to move on and gradually advance.'
 This may serve as a symbol of the general process and progress of education, though it gives no account of the symbolism of the hill.
 It serves also to explain in part the transition of the writer to the subject of the superior man, and his dealing apparently with himself.

 Does line 1 set forth the use of punishment as the dernier resort, undesirable, but possibly unavoidable, to bring men in subjection to law?

-The force of line 2 comes out fully in the Thwan.
+The force of line 2 comes out fully in the [**Tuàn**](https://en.wikipedia.org/wiki/Ten_Wings).

 That a woman such as is represented in line 3 should not be taken in marriage is clear enough; but I do not see the bearing of the illustration on the proper lesson in the hexagram.